cristianoc/compositional-program-synthesis/README.md

 ---

 ### Scope (what this document does **not** prescribe)
 How to **obtain** abstractions is intentionally left open.
 This README defines the problem, interfaces, and evaluation framing only.
-Possible mechanisms—enumeration from a fixed library, LLM-guided proposals, meta-learned proposers, etc.—are future work.
+Possible mechanisms—enumeration from a fixed library, LLM-guided proposals, meta-learned proposers, etc.—can vary by domain and application.

 - A fixed library can bootstrap experiments but limits expressivity.
-- The intended direction is **test-time discovery** of abstractions per puzzle, i.e., search over abstraction hypotheses with evidence-guided branching.
+- The intended direction is **test-time discovery** of abstractions per task, i.e., search over abstraction hypotheses with evidence-guided branching.
 - The orchestrator treats abstraction discovery itself as search.

 ---